tanimtorikul/landing-page-softnio/README.md

 ## Slider Carousel

 A custom slider carousel for the popular food and testimonial section without using any libraries or packages.
-This allows for smoother performance.
-The carousel is fully functional and integrates seamlessly with the design.
+I did not use any slider/carousel libraries like swiperjs or others.

 ## Features